snotskie/ttrpg/md/index.md

 ### Monstrous Stats

-Instead of a number of Stat dice, a Monstrosity has a single die shared by all their Stats.
-And to allow a finer gradient of "weak" to "strong" Monstrosities, their Stat dice is a capped die, from $dc2$ to $dc10$.
+Instead of a number of Stat Dice, a Monstrosity has a single die shared by all their Stats.
+And to allow a finer gradient of "weak" to "strong" Monstrosities, their Stat Dice is a capped die, from $dc2$ to $dc10$.

 ### Stronger Monstrosities